 kids, I played a lot with Technic LEGO® - starting with the

 Farm Tractor #851 - when I was young.
-And, again as many youngsters, I
+And, as many youngsters, I

 left the LEGO bricks alone as my interest shifted into performing sports

-(swimming, cycling, quarter triathlons), IT technology education, and having
+(swimming, cycling, running), IT technology education, and having

 a good time with friends in Clubs and Pubs.
 After graduating and

-starting my work-carreer as an IT professional by the #1 Supermarket
+starting my work-carreer as an IT professional at the #1 Supermarket

 company in The Netherlands, I slightly developed the thought to restart